Sufalthakre18/JavaScript-Practice/javascript-core/javascript-core.md

 | **apply()** | ✅ Yes              | Array            | Function result | Use when args are in array    |
 | **bind()**  | ❌ No               | Comma-separated  | New function    | Reuse with fixed `this`       |

+- arrow functions does not have their own this, it retains the value of this of enclosing lexical context